Dell Optiplex 760 Warning

 to add reset capability.
 The ATX adaptor requires that the PC adhere to industry standard

-We have just been alerted by a few customers that this new version of the Dell Optiplex 760
+We have been alerted by a few customers that newer versions of the Dell Optiplex

-does not adhere to the standard.
-It does not use industry standard ATX power connectors.
+(for 2011) do not adhere to the standard.
+They do not use industry standard ATX power

-that the model you buy actually adheres to industry standards.
+that the model you buy actually adheres to the industry standard.
 This is not the first time Dell

 has done this.
 A few years ago they made a non-standard PC with a nasty surprise for anyone